What Should I Do If I Have a Title Defect?

 Resolution Timeline

-If you’re working against a deadline—perhaps because your current home sale is closing soon—the time required to resolve the defect becomes crucial.
+If you’re working against a deadline – perhaps because your current home sale is closing soon – the time required to resolve the defect becomes crucial.
 Some issues clear up within days, while others might take weeks or months.
 Your title professional can provide realistic estimates for your specific situation.

 Secure Your Property Rights With Help From Cortes & Hay

-Title defects don’t have to derail your real estate transaction.
-With experienced professionals and appropriate title insurance, most issues can be resolved efficiently, allowing you to move forward with confidence.
-The key lies in addressing problems promptly rather than hoping they’ll disappear on their own.
-If you’re purchasing property or concerned about potential title issues with a current home, contact Cortes & Hay Title Agency today.
+If you’re purchasing property or are concerned about potential title issues with a current home, contact Cortes & Hay Title Agency today.
 Our team has helped countless New Jersey property owners navigate title challenges for more than 50 years, and we’ll ensure your ownership rights remain protected.